automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_4/README.md

 #### Configuration of Slack Messages

-1. **policyID:** This shouldn't be changed.
+1. **rec_id:** This shouldn't be changed.
 The Policy ID will be shown as part of the slack output messages and to check if the event or the report has S3 buckets violating this policy ID.

 2. **violationdescription:** This setting is used to send details about the event inside the slack output message.
 Feel free to change it for your needs.